 During the 10th Plan period government efforts to improve the position of rural areas centred on tax reform.
-Rural areas are subject to the same taxes as urban areas but as rural incomes are much lower, few residents pay income tax.
+Rural areas are subject to the same taxes as urban areas but as rural incomes are much lower few residents pay income tax.
 Instead, until the early 2000s, rural households paid a series of taxes and fees.
 The largest of these was the agricultural tax, which was essentially a form of property taxation.
 It was levied on the imputed grain production of each parcel of land farmed by a family.
 A number of de facto taxes were also levied by township governments but the greatest levies were made by the village government, constituting 40-50% of the tax revenues of local government.
 On average, in 2000, these taxes and levies amounted to 13-15% of average rural income (Lin and Tao, 2002).
 As many of these taxes and fees were flat rate, they were regressive, accounting for 17.3% of the income of the peasants in the lowest income quintile but only 3.7% of income in the highest quintile (Tao and Qin, 2007).
 These agricultural taxes and fees were abolished during the 10th Plan period.
+The process started with a pilot project in Anhui, which was extended to most provinces in 2003.
 By 2004, taxes had fallen substantially, to 5% of income.
 Moreover they had become markedly less regressive.
-Finally, all taxes and fees were abolished on 1 January 2006.
+Finally, all taxes and fees were abolished on 1st January 2006.
 Measures were put in place to ensure that local governments had sufficient revenue to provide unchanged service levels (Yip et al., 2007).

-At the same time, the central government specifically identified poverty-stricken villages and counties (about 20% of the national total of both) and introduced programmes to help these areas.
+14. At the same time, the central government specifically identified poverty-stricken villages and counties (about 20% of the national total of both) and introduced programmes to help these areas.
 The most noticeable since 2000 have been to help designated poor villages on a comprehensive basis; to retrain the labour force in poor counties and help people find employment in developed regions; to develop agriculture and industry in poor regions and to improve compulsory education in poor areas.
 Outlays have been relatively limited, averaging less than 0.1% of GDP per year.
-However, there is evidence that between 2000 and 2006, the income of designated poor villages rose 2% per year faster than incomes in all villages (Xu, 2008).
+However, there is evidence that between 2000 and 2006, the income of designated poor villages rose 2% per year faster than incomes in all villages.